imagekit-developer/imagekit-php/README.md

 ## Server-side File Upload

-The SDK provides a simple interface using the `$imageKit->upload()` method to upload files to the [ImageKit Media Library](https://imagekit.io/dashboard/media-library).
+The SDK provides a simple interface using the `$imageKit->uploadFile()` method to upload files to the [ImageKit Media Library](https://imagekit.io/dashboard/media-library).

 - [See full documentation](https://cloudinary.com/documentation/php_image_and_video_upload).
 - [Check all the supported file types and extensions](https://docs.imagekit.io/api-reference/upload-file-api#allowed-file-types-for-uploading).